 Make some room in your bedroom or adjacent hall/next room because you will start by clearing out the space.
 This way, you can lay everything out and see what to keep, discard or donate.
 It also allows you to analyze the empty space and decide if you need more shelves, storage boxes, or hanging rods.

 As you clear out the closet, put “like with like."
 Sweaters in one pile, jeans in another, dresses in another, etc. These piles will be helpful later when sorting through your clothes.
 Consider safety first.
 Don’t pile up your clothes in front of an exit point.

 Reader’s Digest has a great Article and Decision Guide Infographic to help you decide what to keep or relinquish.

 Cleaning the Closet Space is next.

 Before you analyze the space, you should give your closet a thorough clean.
 Vacuum out those corners, wipe down the shelves and hanger rods, and dust the baseboards.
 Warm water with some lemon and vinegar is a good solution as it cleans and deodorizes all in one.

 Sort Out the Closet Contents

 Now it’s time to address the piles of clothing and accessories.
 Set up a bin for laundry.
-Next make a pile for keep, discard, or donate.
+Next, make a pile to keep, discard, or donate.
 Hey, this is the hard part!
 We know some of those items are sentimental.
 Maybe you will never wear your graduation dress again, but it’s nice to hang onto it.
 Don’t feel like you must discard every item that holds meaning but do be ruthless to a point.